leewtai/leewtai.github.io/courses/stat_computing/README.md

 In the code above:
 - We've assigned the value 20 to the variable `n`
 - We've created a vector named `coin`, with 2 values, `0` and `1`.
-- We've then used the function `sample()` to generate n random numbers (0 or 1)
+- We've then used the function `sample()` to generate `n` random numbers (each 0 or 1)
   - We will talk more about this function later.
+- The key here is to know that vectors are the most basic form of data!

 #### Properties of vectors
-It's important to know the properties of vectors because different types of data will have different properties and therefore limit how functions can interact with them.
+It's important to know the properties of vectors because these properties limit how different functions can interact with them.

 Before continuing below, first define a variable called `dice <- c(1, 2, 3, 4, 5, 6)`

 - The number of elements within a vector is called its **length**
-  - `length(dice)`
+  - Try running the code: `length(dice)`
-- The type of the elements within a vector is the vector's **type** (implication is that elements within a vector must all share the same type).
+- The type of the elements within a vector is the vector's **type** (implication of this statement is that elements within a vector must all share the same type).
   - `class(dice)`
 - You can subset different elements within the vector using `[]` (we will cover the idea of subsetting later)
   - `dice[3]` grabs the 3rd element within the vector `dice`